chippyash/Strong-Type/README.md

 ## Request for help

-The V2 build of this library requires GMP support.
+The V2 build of this library can use GMP support.
 I can't seem to figure out how to add gmp support to the travis ci build system.
 If you know how to do this, I'd appreciate your intervention and assistance.
 The following QA is still good, as the gmp tests specify a requirement for gmp and will therefore be passed over.